Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

 Mounjaro hits different than other GLP-1s because it's actually working two pathways at once.
-Your first week is about understanding what your body wants and fueling up with enough protein to keep your muscles intact.
+Your first days are about understanding what your body wants, eating right, and keeping your muscles intact while you start losing weight.

-Week 1 on Mounjaro (2.5mg starting dose) means your appetite is going to drop — sometimes significantly, sometimes gradually.
-The sweet spot for meals is lean protein + something simple like rice or toast, eaten slowly, one meal at a time.
-Best foods: grilled chicken, baked fish, eggs, plain Greek yogurt, white rice, bananas.
+Starting Mounjaro (2.5mg dose) means your appetite is going to drop — sometimes significantly, sometimes gradually.
+The sweet spot for meals is lean proteins + something simple like rice or toast, eaten slowly.
+Best foods: grilled chicken, baked fish, eggs, vegetables, plain Greek yogurt, white rice, bananas.
 Avoid fried food, heavy cream sauces, spicy things, and anything you normally can't digest quickly.
-Target 80g+ protein daily.
-You might feel a bit off for 2-3 days after injection, but Mounjaro's side effects are often gentler than semaglutide because tirzepatide works through both GIP and GLP-1 receptors.
+Target 80g+ daily from protein-rich foods.
+You might feel a bit off for 2-3 days after your injection, but side effects from this medication are often gentler than semaglutide because tirzepatide works through both GIP and GLP-1 receptors.

 Let's be real: Mounjaro is not semaglutide.
 Same GLP-1 action, but tirzepatide also activates your GIP receptors, which semaglutide doesn't.
-That dual mechanism changes everything about how your body responds.
+That dual mechanism changes everything about how your body responds — and it's a big reason weight loss tends to be faster.

 Your 2.5mg starting dose is actually a bigger step than Ozempic's 0.25mg.
 But here's the thing — for some people, the hunger suppression feels less aggressive because the mechanism is different.
 For others, it's just as potent.
 There's no way to predict which camp you're in until day 1.